top of page

 1. Disable Overclocking

 Overclocked GPUs or CPUs can sometimes cause instability with DirectX.
 Revert settings to default and test again.
+Even small overclocks can lead to rendering errors or sudden crashes, so running hardware at stock speeds helps ensure stability.

 1. Reinstall the Affected Game or App

 Sometimes the game files may be corrupted.
 Reinstalling the application may resolve the DirectX issue.
+This refreshes missing or damaged DirectX components bundled with the game, giving it a clean start without error-producing files.

 1. Run System File Checker